Contrast-Security-OSS/docs/content/admin/teamserver/faq/HowToUpdateEOPLicenseFile.md

 2. Rename the new license file ***contrast.new.lic***

-3. Stop the Contrast TeamServer service (on Windows use the service control panel, on Linux execute ```sudo service contrast-server stop``` or other appropriate command for the distribution/configuration)
+3. Stop the Contrast TeamServer service (on Windows use the service control panel, on Linux execute ```sudo service contrast-server stop``` or other appropriate command for the distribution/configuration).
+On Linux, verify that all TeamServer processes have stopped by executing ```ps aux | grep contrast``` and confirm there are no processes listed.
+If myslqld is still running it may take a few minutes to terminate on its own after stopping the service.
+Contact Support if it doesn't - do not kill the processes.

     > **Note**: Don't move the current ***contrast.lic*** file.
 As the Team Server needs both the old and new license file to upgrade the license.